EducationalTestingService/rsmtool/doc/new_notebooks.md

 - `groups_eval`: A list containing the names of metadata or subgroup columns as specified in the config file.

+- `min_items`: minimal number of items expected from each candidate.
+The value if set to 0 if the user did not specify a minimal number.

 - `df_features`: A data frame containing information about the features that were specified for model training. [`rsmtool` only]

 - `features_used`: A list containing the names of all the features that are used for training the model. [`rsmtool` only]